openlawteam/docs/docs/api-client/README.md

 ### getUserDetails

-Method used as part of `IdentityVariable` to get information about a user.
+Method used as part of `IdentityVariable` to get information about a contract signatory.
 An [Identity variable](/markup-language/#identity-and-signatures) allows a party to electronically sign an agreement and store that electronic signature (along with the cryptographic hash of the contract) on the blockchain.

 ```
 GET /user/details